lilymcmullen/OptimalVisibilityTool/Tutorials/HowToFindFilePaths.md

-### To run the scripts, you will need to input a few local file paths.
+To run the scripts, you may need to input a few local file paths.
 This is so ArcGIS knows what spatial data to use and where to put your outputs.

+Here are some instructions on how to find the file paths you need.

 ### In ArcGIS Pro...
 #### Step 1: Open the Catalog Pane